athomasoriginal/reveng-edge/web-server-reloaded/README.md

 I also want to point out that this is not the only way to set up a workflow like this.
 This one felt like it was "jumping around" a bit.
 But that is not so much the case as it feels that Edge has design goals they are trying to achieve and when viewed as a part of the whole of "Edge" and where this project fits into Juxt, it starts to make sense.

 Final note, if you are wondering about the `dev` function in `dev.clj`.
-I believe this is there as a util type function to quickly get your repl experience to where you need it to be.
+I believe this is there as a util function to quickly get your repl experience to where you need it to be.

 ### user.clj